 Want to go all the way?
-Start with an A.S. degree.
-As an A.S. degree candidate you will gain an understanding of:
+Start with an associate in science degree.
+As an associate degree candidate you will gain an understanding of:

-Students can also choose between the following areas of focus:
+Students can also choose between a Java and C++ focus.

 Job opportunities in computer science are challenging and diverse, and they can also be cyclical, making a degree more valuable than a certificate.
 Over all, the demand for individuals with a computer science background is expected to grow significantly throughout the next decade.

-After a student has earned an A.S. degree in computer science, he or she is well prepared to go directly into entry-level employment in the computer programming field.
+After a student has earned an associate degree in computer science, he or she is well prepared to go directly into entry-level employment in the computer programming field.

 In the San Francisco Bay Area, salaries range from $30,000 to $40,000 for entry-level programmers and up to $85,000 or more for a more experienced programmer.